 We often use marine paint for finishing off the mock Tudor beams due to it’s excellent weathering abilities, after all if a paint can stand years away at sea on a boat, then a bit of the old Yorkshire rain and drizzle will be nothing!

-We then spray applied NPA fine grade textured wall coating to the exterior walls of the house.
+We then spray applied NPA fine grade textured masonry coating to the exterior walls of the house.

 We then removed the masking and repainted by hand, all the Tudor beams.